 For books with Bleed (8.625" x 11.25"):

-💡 Design Tip: Use light guide lines in Canva or Word to mark these safe zones before adding content.
+Design Tip: Use light guide lines in Canva or Word to mark your safe zones before adding any content to your pages.

 (v).
 What to Tell Your Print Shop